Diversity in Psychology Program

 Individuals eligible to apply must:

-- be enrolled in a college or university as a junior or senior, or who have graduated within the last two years (i.e., 2017 or thereafter).
+- be enrolled in a college or university as a junior or senior, or have graduated with a bachelor's degree.
 Individuals currently enrolled in a terminal master's-level graduate program in psychology are also eligible.
 Students currently attending the University of Minnesota are eligible to apply;

 - identify as a member of groups underrepresented in graduate training in psychology, including ethnic and racial minority groups, low-income backgrounds, persons with a disability, LGBTQ+, military veterans, and first-generation college students or graduates.
 Please note that international students are not eligible to apply.